PhoenixICE/PhoenixIdle/README.md

 -Inventory command: has an alias called inv.

-                    Added Gold display to your inventory page.
+-Inventory command: Added Gold display to your inventory page.

 -Challenge command: (level 40, 1 hour cd) - fights another online idle player, winner takes a portion of the losers time.